-Marysville-Yuba City Dog Bite Lawyer
+Marysville Dog Bite Lawyer

-Children are the most common victims of serious dog bite injuries, in large part due to the large size of some dogs compared to younger children.
+Children are the most common victims of serious dog bite injuries, mainly due to the large size of some dogs compared to younger children.
 According to the L.A.
-Times, California leads the nation in reports of dog bite claims, and was dubiously honored as the "Dog Bite Capitol” of the United States.Dog Owners Can Be Held Liable If Their Dog Attacks Another Person
+Times, California leads the nation in reports of dog bite claims and was dubiously honored as the "Dog Bite Capital" of the United States.Dog Owners Can Be Held Liable If Their Dog Attacks Another Person

-This is a major benefit for victims of dog attacks since they are not burdened with having to prove that the dog owner was negligent in some form or fashion.
+This is a significant benefit for victims of dog attacks since they are not burdened with proving that the dog owner was negligent in some form or fashion.
 If they can produce evidence that they were attacked by the owner's dog, they can generally receive financial compensation for their injuries.Waiting to Take Legal Action is a Mistake

 The personal injury statute of limitations applies to a dog bite injury lawsuit.
-This means that your lawyer must file a lawsuit within two years of the attack.
+Your lawyer must file a lawsuit within two years of the attack.
 If a lawsuit is filed after two years have passed, you will likely be barred from obtaining any financial recovery.
-Contact a Marysville dog bite lawyer right away after being bitten or attacked by an animal.How a Lawsuit Can Help You with Your Harms and Losses
+Contact a Marysville dog bite lawyer immediately after being bitten or attacked by an animal.How a Lawsuit Can Help You with Your Harms and Losses

 Approximately 20 percent of dog attacks are severe enough to warrant that a person receives immediate medical attention, and it is not uncommon for victims of dog bites to be hospitalized and undergo corrective surgeries.